inkstitch/inkstitch/collections/_docs/en/003-004-ripple-stitch.md

 [![Ripple butterfly](/assets/images/docs/ripplefly.jpg){: width="200x"}](/assets/images/docs/ripplefly.svg){: title="Download SVG File" .align-left download="ripplefly.svg" }
 Ripple stitch is part running stitch and part filling: it behaves like a running stitch (it can be done in triple stitch for example), it is defined from a stroke, but the embroidery result stretches over a surface.
 Used loosely, the result looks like ripples, hence the name.

-Have a look at this video teasing: {% include video id="cyvby3KJM10" provider="youtube" %}
+Have a look at this teasing video: {% include video id="cyvby3KJM10" provider="youtube" %}

 ## How to Create

 From a **stroke (stroke color is set and no fill color)** that may be either a simple path (decomposition applied to it has no effect) or a composed path with exactly two subpaths, just like the rails of a satin column.

-Le stroke may be dashed or not, here it does not matter.{: .notice--warning}
+Le stroke may be dashed or not, here it does not matter.
+{: .notice--warning }

 * Create a **stroke (stroke color is set and no fill color)** that may be either a simple path (decomposition applied to it has no effect) or a composed path with exactly two subpaths.
 * Select this stroke
 * Open params dialog (`Extensions > Ink/Stitch > Params`) and select `Ripple stitch` as method.

+If the stroke is closed, any hole  will be ignored and the shape  will be filled with a spiral.
+Open shapes will be stitched back and forth.

-Once the path has been created, it becomes possible to influence the way the ripples replicate to fill a shape.
+Once the path has been created, it becomes possible to guide the way the ripples replicate to fill a shape.